MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-update-policies.md

 # Microsoft Edge - Update policies
 The latest version of Microsoft Edge includes the following policies that you can use to control how and when Microsoft Edge is updated.
+Update policies (except Allowsxs) are available only on Windows instances that are joined to a Microsoft Active Directory domain or Windows 10 Pro or Enterprise instances enrolled for device management.

 For information about other policies available in Microsoft Edge, check out [Microsoft Edge browser policy reference](microsoft-edge-policies.md)